-Subjects who are eligible for retreatment with pembrolizumab may have up to two safety follow-up visits, one after the Initial Treatment Period and one after the Second Course Treatment Phase.
+Subjects who are eligible for retreatment with pembrolizumab may have up to 2 safety follow-up visits, one after the Initial Treatment Period and one after the Second Course Treatment Phase.

-7.1.6.3.2 Follow-up Visits
+7.1.6.3.2 Follow-up visits

 Subjects who discontinue trial treatment for reasons other than disease progression will move into the Follow-up Phase and should be assessed Q9W by radiologic imaging to monitor disease status.
+The Sponsor may request survival status to be assessed at additional time points during the course of the study (not to exceed approximately 12 weeks).
 Every effort should be made to collect information regarding disease status until the start of a new anti-cancer therapy, disease progression, death, or the end of the study.